openssl/openssl/INSTALL.md

 Configuration Options
 =====================

-There are several options to ./config (or ./Configure) to customize the build (note that for Windows, the defaults for `--prefix` and `--openssldir` depend in what configuration is used and what Windows implementation OpenSSL is built on.
+There are several options to ./Configure to customize the build (note that for Windows, the defaults for `--prefix` and `--openssldir` depend in what configuration is used and what Windows implementation OpenSSL is built on.
 More notes on this in NOTES.WIN):

 API Level
 ---------